edopelawi/DesignPatternsPlayground/README.md

 This project was made as an attempt to learn [GoF's Design Patterns](https://en.wikipedia.org/wiki/Design_Patterns) and how to implement it in Swift 2.
 I might not implement all of them (or at least, the right way), since there's a chance that Swift 2 doesn't have concepts that available in C++ or Smalltalk, which were the main languages of the book.
 I tried my best to add UI representations on how the patterns are used (instead of just print logs), and comments about the pattern tha accessible from the UI!

+#How To Use

+- Clone / fork this repository.
+- Open it on XCode 7 or up.
+- Run the project in simulator / device.
+- Play around a sample.
+- Check how it implemented from DesignPatternsPlayground > ViewControllers > (Corresponding Pattern Group) > Pattern sample view controller.
+- Trace related class from current view controller.
+- ???
+- Profit!

 #Screenshots

 ![Home page](/screenshots/home_page.png)